Is now the right time to retire?

 If your monthly household income has dropped due to an unexpected pay cut, furlough or layoff, it might make sense to delay retirement.
 Working even a few more years could boost your future retirement income by giving your investments and savings more time to grow.
 You’ll also have more time to take advantage of any matching employer contributions to your company-sponsored retirement plan.

 If you’re unable to find a job in your current field, consider a different industry or even part-time work.
 For example, turn a hobby or passion into a part-time job or small business, or become a consultant in your area of expertise.
-Get more ideas and tips about changing careers later in life.
+Get more ideas and tips about changing careers later in life link opens in a new window.

 However, if you’ve lost your job and have enough retirement income and savings, it might make sense to move forward with your current retirement plans.